Koi-IT/Chess-in-Java/README.md

-# Chess in C
+# Chess in Java
- Chess made with C
+ Chess made with Java